What do I think of damp and soggy days

 plunging branch, when every fallen leaf

-looks just the same, as if each one had fallen
+looks just as wet, as if each one had fallen

 from some giant water-tree, and when the clouds